barsoom/banktools-global/README.md

 # Banktools::Global

-Validate and normalize international bank account numbers like IBAN.
-(At the time of writing, it's only IBAN, but we may add support for e.g. BIC/SWIFT later as needed.)
+Validate and normalize international bank account numbers like IBAN and BIC.

 Based on [iban-tools](https://github.com/iulianu/iban-tools) which became unmaintained.